unrealkakeman89/sw5e-npc-importer/README.md

 - **Attributes**
 - **Skills**
-  - Core Skills are set according to the SWADE System Settings -> Setting Configurator
+  - Core Skills are set according to the SW5E System Settings -> Setting Configurator
 - **Hindrances**
 - **Edges**
   - Initiative Edges are checked in the _tweaks_ sections of the Actor